Complete resource pooling of a load balancing policy for a network of battery swapping stations

 To achieve favorable performance levels, we propose an associated QED-scaled capacity level for the resources at the stations.
 More specifically, we consider a sequence of systems indexed by the number of cars $r$, where we write a superscript $r$ for processes and quantities to stress the dependency on $r$.
-For a system with $r$ cars, we set the capacity levels of the number of charging points and the number of spare batteries as
+Under the policy where every arrival would choose randomly between the two stations in its direct vicinity, we observe that $p_i = \sum_{j=1}^S p_{ij}/2$ represents the effective arrival probability for every station~$i=1,\ldots,S$.
+Therefore, for a system with $r$ cars, we set the capacity levels of the number of charging points and the number of spare batteries as

-for all $i =1,...,S$.
+for all $i =1,\ldots,S$.
 We remark that the bound for the number of charging points originates from~\eqref{eq:ChargingPointsLessThanSpareBatteries}.
 Since the number of swapping servers is fixed and small and the number of cars $r$ grows large, this condition reduces to the $\gamma \leq \beta$ requirement in~\eqref{eq:QEDscalingNetworkModel}.